Bringing the Universe to the University

 Ticket Price: $10

-This program will last for approximately 35 minutes.
+This program will last for approximately 30 minutes.
 Please remember to arrive at the planetarium at least 10 minutes prior to the showtime indicated on your ticket.
+For more information, please visit our Frequently Asked Questions.

 Show Times: